 Create a Plan for Demonstrating Progress

-When you work with clients, they’re trusting you to make their own agencies look good.
+When you work with clients, whether it's to support their on-page or off-page SEO efforts, they are trusting you to make their own agencies look good.
 After all, if you don’t do your job well, they’re going to get blamed for it.
 Thus, you should be prepared to explain your progress to your clients regularly.

 This might not be as simple as it sounds.
 Some of your clients will be eager to see results, especially if their own clients are impatient.
 But it takes time to build backlinks, optimize content, and do everything else that contributes to SEO.
 You might be making great progress, but if the end client’s rankings haven’t budged much yet, you’ll need to figure out some alternate ways to show your client that you’re moving forward.